byoda/byoda-python/docs/infrastructure/directoryserver.md

 # Setting up a BYODA network

+While it is possible to set up your own BYODA network, it is not recommended.
+In general I believe the consolidation of various services in a single network is the right model.
+Still, you might disagree with that or you just might want to set up your own network for testing purposes so here are the instructions on setting up your own network.

 A basic BYODA network has the following server roles:
 - Postgres server as backend for the PowerDNS server
 - A PowerDNS server